 The department encourages its students to study abroad, especially in Greece and Italy, but in many other countries as well, either during the summer or for a semester or year.

 First-year students or students new to classics are particularly advised to take the classical civilization courses.
 Courses in classical civilization do not require a knowledge of Greek or Latin.
-Under this heading, students' particular interests may lead them to courses that concern ancient history, literature, myth, or archaeology.
+Under this heading, students' particular interests may lead them to courses that concern ancient history, literature, myth or archaeology.
 Please note that the distinction between civilization courses at the 100 level and 200 level is not one of difficulty.
 Courses at the 200 level tend to have a narrower focus than the surveys at the 100 level, but both typically combine lectures and discussions, and the work may involve presentations, papers, and tests.

-New students are also encouraged to take Latin and/or Greek at the appropriate level.
+New students also are encouraged to take Latin and/or Greek at the appropriate level.
 Those who have previously studied Latin or Greek should consult with a member of the departmental faculty to determine which course would be appropriate.
-We offer proficiency tests in both Latin and (on demand) Greek during Orientation and in Latin once during each semester.
+We offer proficiency tests in both Latin and (on demand) Greek during Orientation and in Latin during the spring semester.
 For many reasons, it is ideal for students to begin studying a language in their first year of college, and our elementary courses in both Latin and Greek are specifically designed to meet their needs.
 No previous linguistic training is required or assumed for these courses, but regular attendance and thorough preparation are crucial.

 A year of study at Kenyon in either Latin or Greek satisfies Kenyon's language requirement.
 To satisfy the language requirement through previous study in Latin, a student needs a score of 4 or 5 on either Latin Advanced Placement exam, or a passing grade on the department's proficiency test.
-The proficiency test is given during the Orientation Program as well as on the Wednesday of the ninth full week of classes each semester.
+The proficiency test is given during the Orientation Program as well as on the Wednesday of the ninth full week of classes in the spring semester.
 The examination tests the student on the equivalent of a year of Latin at Kenyon.
 To satisfy the language requirement through previous study in Ancient Greek, a student needs to achieve a passing grade on an examination set by the department during Orientation, but only by arrangement between the student and the department.
 The examination tests the student on the equivalent of a year of Greek at Kenyon.

 Students who intend to continue the study of the classics in graduate school are advised to choose the Latin and Greek form of the major and to develop reading ability in both French and German.

-Transfer students and students who study abroad may receive collegiate credit for coursework completed successfully off campus, but each student should ascertain from the department in advance how work done elsewhere will be credited to the departmental requirements for the major.
+Transfer students and students who study abroad may receive collegiate credit for coursework completed off campus, but each student should ascertain from the department in advance how work done elsewhere will be credited to the departmental requirements for the major.

 Time away from Kenyon, as well as other circumstances, may render it impossible for a student to proceed with his or her language study according to the established sequence: LATN 101Y-102Y or GREK 111Y-112Y, respectively, followed by one odd-numbered and one even-numbered course on the 200 level, followed by as many courses as possible on the 300 level.
-To take one of the courses in Latin or Greek offered at Kenyon out of sequence, a student must solicit in advance the department's approval for the necessary deviation by means of a brief petition sent by e-mail to all classics faculty members currently on campus.
+To take one of the courses in Latin or Greek offered at Kenyon out of sequence, a student must solicit in advance the department's approval for the necessary deviation by means of a brief petition emailed to all classics faculty members currently on campus.
 Students wishing to substitute a different course for any of the courses required for their type of the major or minor should follow the same procedure.

-The Greek major must include at least one CLAS course concentrating on Greece, usually CLAS 101, CLAS 111, or CLAS 121.
+The Greek major must include at least one CLAS course concentrating on Greece, usually CLAS 101, CLAS 111 or CLAS 121.

-The Latin major must include at least one course in CLAS concentrating on Rome, usually CLAS 102, CLAS 112, or CLAS 122.
+The Latin major must include at least one course in CLAS concentrating on Rome, usually CLAS 102, CLAS 112 or CLAS 122.

 To fulfill the Senior Exercise, each major must pass the appropriate sight translation examinations and the Senior Seminar.
 For detailed information about the Senior Exercise, please see Classics department webpage.